Pai Airport

-Pai Airport is in Tambon Wiang Tai, Amphoe Pai, Mae Hong Son province in Northern Thailand.
+Pai Airport is an inactive regional airport located in Wiang Tai tambon, Pai district, Mae Hong Son province, Northern Thailand.

 Located on a 72.3-rai area around a kilometre away from Mueang Mae Hong Son, the capital district of the province, the airport has one runway (23 metres wide, 1,000 metres long).

 History

-In 1947, Pai Airport was constructed along with three cabins for the visit of Field Marshall Phibun.
-On February 1971, an Air America listing depicts two airstrips at Pai.
-However, the depiction and location of the airstrip may have been an error.

-In 2007, the runway was paved, and it was later extended to 200 meters by February 2011.

-In early 2017, an expansion of the airport was considered by the government to increase tourism, but was ultimately denied after opposition from locals.
+Pai Airport was purpose-built in 1947 for a visit by Field Marshal Phibun.
+In 2007, its runway was paved, and it was extended to 200 meters by February 2011.
+In early 2017, an expansion of the airport was considered by the government in order to increase tourism, but it was ultimately denied after opposition from locals.

 Airlines and destinations

-Since Kan Air discontinued all flights in April 2017, there has been no scheduled commercial airline service to Pai.
+Since Kan Air discontinued all flights in April 2017, there has been no commercial airline service to Pai.

-In May 2018, a new carrier called Wisdom Airways announced plans to fly from Pai to Chiang Mai.
-A year later, the airline stopped all flights when it ceased all operations in 2019, leaving the airport dormant.